geniusworks/advent-of-code/README.md

 ## Running the Solutions

-To run any of the solutions, simply navigate to the corresponding directory and execute the solution file from a command line: `php dayXX.php` (input.txt data is not included, per AoC policy)
+To run any of the solutions, simply navigate to the corresponding directory and execute the solution file from a command line: `php dayXX.php` (inputXX.txt data not included, per AoC policy)

 ## License